IMPORTANT SIDE EFFECT INFORMATION

 How should I take IMBRUVICA®?

 - If you miss a dose of IMBRUVICA® take it as soon as you remember on the same day.
 Take your next dose of IMBRUVICA® at your regular time on the next day.
-Do not take 2 doses of IMBRUVICA® on the same day to make up for a missed dose
+Do not take extra doses of IMBRUVICA® to make up for a missed dose.

 What should I avoid while taking IMBRUVICA®?